World Health Day

 Policy Makers : Health is a political choice; make sure it is considered in all government policies.
 More investment in primary health care is needed to make universal health coverage a reality; you can make it happen.
 This year, commit to gathering better health data so we can target resources and make changes where they are needed most.

 Click here for How and Why World Health Day is Celebrated -

 Varieties of activities are done in the conference of health workers to encourage people to maintain their health in the presence of media coverage.
-Debates on the related topics, art exhibitions, essay writing, competitions and award ceremony are organized to fulfill the aim of world health day.
+Debates on the related topics, art exhibitions, essay writing, competitions, and award ceremony are organized to fulfill the aim of world health day.

-World Health Day celebration focuses on increasing the life expectancy by adding good health to the lives of people and promoting healthier living habits.
+World Health Day celebration focuses on increasing life expectancy by adding good health to the lives of people and promoting healthier living habits.
 Youths of the new era are also targeted by this event to prevent and make them healthy to make the world healthy and free from AIDS and HIV.

 Disease spreading vectors like mosquitoes (malaria, dengue fever, filaria, chikungunya, yellow fever and etc), ticks, bugs, sand flies, snails and etc are also spotlighted by the WHO to make the world free from a wide range of diseases caused by parasites and pathogens.
-It provides better prevention and cure from the vector-borne diseases spread by vectors and travelers from one country to other.
-WHO supports various health authorities on global basis to make their own efforts for the public health problems to enhance better life without any diseases.
+It provides better prevention and cure from the vector-borne diseases spread by vectors and travelers from one country to another.
+WHO supports various health authorities on a global basis to make their own efforts for the public health problems to enhance a better life without any diseases.